Rigel0718/transcript-insight/README.md

 ## Transcript Analyst

-The Transcript Analyst Agent automates transcript analysis with a **LangGraph** pipeline.
+The Transcript Analyst Agent automates transcript analysis with a **LangGraph** pipeline and a parallelized `react_code_agent`.
-It produces a final report tailored to the audience with **tables and charts**.
+It plans and executes metric extraction, chart generation, and report writing in parallel where possible, producing an audience-tailored report with **tables and charts**.

 ![TranscriptAnalyst](analyst_agent/image/transcript_analyst_agent.png)